lwidm/powershell-profile/README.md

 This guide will help you set up your PowerShell profile with the latest version of PowerShell, a custom theme, and various useful tools.

 ### Install the Newest Version of PowerShell

 Ensure you have PowerShell 7 installed.
 You can install it using `winget`:

+(If winget is not available on your system you might have to install the [App Installer](https://apps.microsoft.com/detail/9nblggh4nns1?rtc=1&hl=en-ch&gl=CH#activetab=pivot:overviewtab) from the microsoft store)

 1. **Search for PowerShell:**
     ```powershell